-• When we are the primary payor, we process the claim first.
+When we are the primary payor, we process the claim first.

 When Original Medicare is the primary payor, Medicare processes your claim first.
 In most cases, your claim will be coordinated automatically and we will then provide secondary benefits for covered charges.
-To find out if you need to do something to file your claims, contact us at 800-4HUMANA or at our website: https://feds.humana.com/.
+To find out if you need to do something to file your claim, call us at 800-4HUMANA or 800-448-6262 or visit our website: http://feds.humana.com/.